roadsidemultimedia/Docs/tutorials/using-sections.md

 ## NavBar ##

-The NavBar is the attractive, responsive menu, providing navigation and allowing visitors to find the important areas of your site.
+The NavBar is an attractive, responsive menu, providing navigation and allowing visitors to find the important areas of your site.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/navbar-section.jpg)